Associate of Arts in Teaching Degree

 Each AAT degree consists of the Core Curriculum selected by the colleges of DCCCD and additional course work required for the specific certification sought.
 In keeping with Texas State law, students who complete the 42 hour credits of the Core Curriculum are assured that the Core should transfer to any Texas public college or university.
 In such instances, the Core should be substituted for the core requirements of the receiving institution.
 Therefore, in pursuing a degree, students are encouraged to complete the entire Core within the colleges of the Dallas County Community College District.
 However, care should be taken in the selection of math and science courses to ensure that those courses also meet requirements of the proposed major at the transfer institution.
 Each AAT curriculum requires specific courses that must be taken in addition to the Core.

 In addition to completing the required courses, student must meet all Texas Success Initiative (TSI) requirements and receive a GPA (2) of at least 2.5.
 The AAT is designed to prepare students for admission to baccalaureate programs that lead to initial Texas teacher certification.
-The GPA required for the AAT is higher than the GPA required for the Associate in Arts, Associate in Sciences, or Associate in Applied Sciences degrees.
+The GPA required for the AAT is higher than the GPA required for the Associate of Arts, Associate of Science, or Associate of Applied Science degrees.
 The following Associate of Arts in Teaching Degrees are currently offered at:

 *NOTE: The Associate of Arts in Teaching degree has three very distinct specialization areas leading to teacher certification.
 The specialization areas of the Associate of Arts in Teaching Degree EC-6 and the Associate of Arts in Teaching Degree 4-8 (Generalist), EC-12 Special Education have similar content.
 These two degrees differ only in additional required science courses.
 Students must choose one of the two degrees but not both.